brrradley/brrradley/README.md

 </details>

 ### The Developer Academy
-A massive THANK YOU to Alyzande, Neil, Colin, Ben and Ilana from The Developer Academy where I've learnt modern software development in JS, OOP, Redux and MERN stack.
-I aspire to be a professional full-stack developer.
+A massive 🙏🏼 THANK YOU to Alyzande, Neil, Colin, Ben and Ilana from The Developer Academy where I've learnt modern software development in JS, OOP, Redux and MERN stack.
+I aspire to be a professional full-stack developer 🤓.